voodoo12345/credits-docs/source/faq.rst

 Is Credits a cryptocurrency?
 ----------------------------
 No. Credits is not a cryptocurrency and has nothing to do with cryptocurrencies.
-Credits is a software framework for creation of applications based on Distributed Ledger Technology (DLT).
+Credits is a software framework for the creation of applications based on Distributed Ledger Technology (DLT).

 Is Credits a distributed ledger or blockchain?
 ----------------------------------------------
-The **distributed ledger** vs **blockchain** comparison is politically charged question so is not easy to answer in the common sense.
-However, within this documentation we are using these terms in strictly technical sense, and technical definitions of both are given in :ref:`terms <_blockchain-terms>` page.
+The **distributed ledger** vs **blockchain** comparison is a politically charged question so is not easy to answer in the conventional sense.
+However, within the scope of this documentation we are using these terms in the strictly technical sense, and technical definitions of both are given in :ref:`terms <_blockchain-terms>` page.

 In the strict technical sense Credits Core is a DLT framework.